 Gain In-depth Learning Experiences

 Over the course of their studies, acting students practice their craft in one or more of the four main stage productions each year, working with professional theater directors.
 They also hone their skills for acting for the stage in the 24-Hour Play Festival, the Fringe Festival, and student-led productions.
 Senior acting students perform in a series of webisodes, benefiting from working with a professional film/television director.
-These webisodes provide students with practical work in acting on camera and ensure that they leave the BFA program with relevant experience, SAG Eligibility, and professional contacts in the field.
-As a culmination of their studies, BFA Acting students participate in an Industry Showcase for agents and casting directors in Los Angeles.
+These webisodes provide students with practical work in acting on camera and ensure that they leave the BFA program with relevant experience, SAG eligibility, and professional contacts in the field.

 BFA in Acting for the Stage and Screen Learning Outcomes